DaZhuXiaoYu/docs/_coverpage.md

 # kd-notes

-> small is powerful, small is beautiful
+> small is powerful, small is beautiful.